 In Colombia, IP has been divided into two main branches, industrial property and copyright.
 Although over time, other intellectual rights have been adhered to, for the purposes of this writing, we will explore these two styles.

-Definitions: copyright and trademark
+Definitions: copyright and trademark in Colombia

 In Colombian law, copyright protects the creations of literary and artistic works such as books, music, painting, sculpture, films, computer programs, databases, commercials, maps and technical drawings.